zitongcharliedeng/cognito/README.md

 3. Option to perform multiple actions in one session

 No parameters needed - just run `./build.sh` and follow the interactive prompts!

+Warning: This setup assumes the repository is cloned at `~/cognito`.
+If it is not at that exact path, some features and paths may not work as intended.

 ### Hardware Changes